bogaa/Donkey-Kong-Country-Practice/readme.txt

 File/ROM SHA-1: 0FCEE45D9AF5D2F62995ED4B04D22146B906C86B
 File/ROM CRC32: C946DCA0

+To patch with Asar you need to creat a .rom folder and put rom mentioned above in there.
+Also rename it as you see above (Donkey Kong Country (V1.0) (U).smc)
 There are a lot of bugs I did not bother to fix so far.
 Here are the once that come to my mind.

 - water,snow,cave levels seem to load artefacts sometimes.